Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems

 \subsection{Numerical Experiments}

-In order to numerically asses the Divide-and-Conquer method's effectiveness on BPP, the numerical experiments are designed according to its main parameter i.e., size ($ N \in \{20, 50, 100, 250, 500, 1000, 1500, 2000\} $) and number of Bernoulli trials ($ k $).
-The number of items was decided based on experience (more specifically the Divide-and-Conquer method yields poor results for low values of $ N $ as it can be seen in the results), while the number of Bernoulli trials $ k = 1500 $ was chosen based on \textsc{Equation} \eqref{Eq Bernoulli Trials for Confidence Intervals}.
+In order to numerically asses the effectiveness of the proposed Divide-and-Conquer algorithm, the experiments are designed according to its main parameter i.e., size ($ N \in \{20, 50, 100, 250, 500, 1000, 1500, 2000\} $) and number of trials ($ k $).
+The number of items was decided based on experience (more specifically the Divide-and-Conquer algorithm yields poor results for low values of $ N $ as it can be seen in the results), while the number of trials $ k = 1500 $ was chosen based on \textsc{Equation} \eqref{Eq Bernoulli Trials for Confidence Intervals}.
 The variance $ \sigma^{2} $ was chosen as the worst possible value for a sample of 100 trials, which delivered an approximate value $ k = 1500 $.
 (After, executing the 1500 experiments the variance showed consistency with the the initial value computed from the 100 trial-sample.)

-For the random instances $ \Pi = \big\langle (\upW(j))_{j \in [N]} \big\rangle $, the weights $ (\upW(j))_{j \in [N]} $ are independent random variables uniformly distributed on the interval $ [0, 1] $ (notice that $ \prob(\upW(i) = 0 ) = 0 $ for all $ i \in [N] $.
-Next, the numerical and time performance coefficients are introduced. \begin{definition}[BPP Performance Coefficients] The BPP performance coefficients are given by the percentage fractions of the solution and the computational time given by the Divide-and-Conquer method with respect to the exact solution when using the same method of resolution for both cases, i.e.,
+For the random instances $ \Pi = \big\langle (\upW(j))_{j \in [N]} \big\rangle $, the weights $ (\upW(j))_{j \in [N]} $ are independent random variables uniformly distributed on the interval $ [0, 1] $ (notice that $ \prob(\upW(i) = 0 ) = 0 $ for all $ i \in [N] $).
+Next, the numerical and time performance coefficients are introduced. \begin{definition}[BPP Performance Coefficients] The BPP performance coefficients are given by the percentage fractions of the solution and the computational time given by the Divide-and-Conquer approach with respect to the exact solution, when using the same method of resolution for both cases, i.e.,